remlapmot/mrrobust/README.md

 ## Collaboration
-If you would like to extend the code or add new commands I am open to receiving pull requests on GitHub or send me an email to tom.palmer@bristol.ac.uk.
+If you would like to extend the code or add new commands I am open to receiving pull requests on GitHub or send me an email to <tom.palmer@bristol.ac.uk>.

 ## References